Fall for Bennington 2022

 Our students are the heart of the Bennington experience.
 Explore campus through their eyes, and hear them explain, in their own words, their self-designed academic Plans and Advanced Work.

-Watch these interviews, lectures, and performances featuring the work of our talented and dedicated faculty members.Watch now!
+Get to know some of the staff that support on-campus life at Bennington, and watch interviews, lectures, and performances featuring the work of our talented and dedicated faculty members.Watch now!

 Virtual Classroom & Gallery